 The Facts: The judge did allow scientific experts to read into the court record statements about evolution.

 The Movie: Darrow calls Bryan to the stand to testify on Genesis, original sin and sex, and about reading Origin of Species (which he patently denied reading and refused to read).
 He was depicted as citing Bishop Usher’s calculation of the age of the earth as Oct.
 23, 4004 BC at 9 AM.

 The Facts: Actually, the topic of original sin and sex NEVER came up and Bryan was familiar with Origin of Species, so much so he was able to carry on a running debate with Henry Fairfield Osborn, the director of the American Museum of Natural History.
 At the trial, Bryan mentioned that Usher’s calculations but that the dates were estimates and that he personally believed the earth was much older.

 The Movie: The jury finds Scopes guilty and is fined $100.00.
-Bryan requests a more sever punishment (which is denied by the judge).
-Byran begins a dramatic concluding speech but dies in court before he could finish.
+Bryan requests a more severe punishment (which is denied by the judge).
+Byran begins a dramatic concluding speech but dies in court before he can finish.

 Inherit the Wind has influenced a generation on one of the most interesting and significant trials in American history but not for the good.
 It has distorted the understanding of science and religion in a way that is nothing but a caricature of the true relationship.

 Phillip E. Johnson recounts the damage the movie has accomplished at Harvard University as an undergraduate student: